9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 From Nat of Natpacker

-The beautiful Cascada de Misol Há is found in Chiapas state, on the road from San Cristóbal de las Casas to Palenque.
+The beautiful Cascada de Misol Há is located inthe state of Chiapas, on the road from San Cristóbal de las Casas to Palenque.

 It is about 13 miles from Palenque and is often included in trips from Palenque to San Cristóbal de las Casas and vice versa, or visited as a day trip from Palenque.